Alternative Facts in Tarot History

 Mystery Play – Chester 16th Century

-There has been a lot of talk about ‘alternative facts’ in media recently… but alternative facts are nothing new.
-Alternative facts in the form of forged letters supposedly written by Mary Stuart is what made Queen Elisabeth I put the pen to Queen Mary’s death sentence.
+There has been a lot of talk about ‘alternative facts’ in the media recently… but alternative facts are nothing new.
+Alternative facts in the form of forged letters supposedly written by Mary Stuart are what made Queen Elisabeth I put the pen to Queen Mary’s death sentence.
 Alternative facts have been around for as long as the Prince of Lies.
 So today, I thought it would be fun to look at some of the most common alternative facts in Tarot History.

 There are a couple of main problems with this popular version: